-2.4.6 Modifying Field Update Sequence
+2.4.6 Modifying Field Update Sequence (PF12)

-The user may selectively respecify the sequence of defined data fields for the data entry screen when PF12 is selected from the Control File Utility menu.
-Defined fields are listed in their current order, and the user can modify their sequence numbers as desired.
-The sequence numbers specified need not be unique; duplicate numbers are processed in the order specified.
-When ENTER is pressed, the fields are redisplayed in their new sequence.
+You can respecify the sequence of defined data fields for the data entry screen when you press PF12 from the Control File Options screen (Figure 2-3).
+Defined fields are listed in their current order, and you can modify their sequence numbers.
+The sequence numbers specified do not need to be unique; duplicate numbers are processed in the 'left-to-right, top-to-bottom' order specified.
+When you press ENTER, the fields are redisplayed in their new sequence.